sourcemeta/learnjsonschema.com/content/2020-12/applicator/anyOf.markdown

 {{<instance-pass `An instance not conforming to the second subschema of top-level 'anyOf' is also valid`>}}
 10
 {{</instance-pass>}}
-* _For the first instance above, validation passes against the first subschema within `anyOf`, causing validation to halt at that point.
-Consequently, the `anyOf` is deemed valid without further validation against the second subschema._
+* _For the first instance above, validation passes against the first subschema within `anyOf`, thereby making the `anyOf` keyword valid, regardless of the validation result against the second subschema._

 * _Similarly, for the second instance above, validation passes against the first subschema within `anyOf`.
 Even though the instance does not conform to the second subschema, validation does not proceed to validate against it, as it has already been successfully validated against the first subschema.
 Thus, the validation stops at that point, rendering the `anyOf` valid, despite the instance not conforming to the second subschema within the `anyOf`._